 Bespoke / Custom / OEM products

-Tranquil PC, since 2003, has been specialists in the "in house design, manufacture and supply" of bespoke IT platforms.
+Tranquil PC since 2003 are specialists of "in house design, manufacture and supply" for bespoke IT platforms.
 Often these products have benefited from fan less operation, enabling them to provide long service life even in hostile environments.

 Sometimes the hardware needed to run your application within a specific environment just may not exist.

 This is where Tranquil PC can engage and work with you to design and supply a bespoke product to your exact requirements.

 The video belows shows our operations from CNC milling, anodising and laser printing which is then assembled to the final unit and passed for testing and validation, ensuring it will be functional in its intended environment.

 Design Specification - here we take as much time as needed to work with you to fully understand your requirements to ensure that we have a full picture of what is needed.
 System schematics and work flows are a great tool that we use and share with you during this critical stage to make sure there are as few issues as possible in the follow on stages.

 Design consultation and feedback - in addition to your requirements, we will often make a number of recommendations based on our experience and expertise.
 You are not alone in your 'journey' and working together will always result in a better solution.

 Engineering - our mission is to work with you to realise your concept through to a completed product.
 You can rely on our expertise to bring the hardware aspect of your product to its conclusion.

 CAD - once we have an agreed product outline we will start on the product design itself.
 We use state of the art CAD systems to create every part of the final product.
 Editing the product design is normal, sometimes it may just not 'look right' - and our CAD systems allow fast and effective re-modelling.